San Juan, Puerto Rico

 From beachfront restaurants to food truck parks and cocktail bars, there is no shortage of great places to stop for a meal or drink in San Juan.
 Some of our favorites are:

-Cafes & Coffee Shops
+Cafes & Brunch Spots

 Café Comunión.
 A coffee shop and breakfast spot.
 Come for the coffee, open faced sandwiches and fresh sugar glazed donuts